GrIvA/fcm/README.md

-s is just test porject for leaning firebase cloud messaging notification mechanism
+It is just leaning firebase cloud test porject for messaging notification mechanism

 use link https://griva.github.io/fcm/